 Today I found out why mint tastes cold.

 Similar to why peppers taste hot, what’s going on here is there is a chemical in mint, menthol, which is tricking the brain into thinking that the area the menthol is applied to is cold; even though in fact, it’s the same as it was before.
-Specifically, menthol binds with cold-sensitive receptors in your skin; these receptors contain things called “ion channels”, in this case TRPM8.
-The menthol makes these much more sensitive than normal and thus tricks your brain into think you are feeling a cold sensation, when in fact, everything is more or less the same temperature as before.
+More specifically, menthol binds with cold-sensitive receptors in your skin; these receptors contain things called “ion channels”, in this case TRPM8.
+The menthol makes these much more sensitive than normal, so they trigger and you feel a cold sensation, even though everything is more or less the same temperature as before.

 Menthol is a compound classically obtained from various mint plants, though now is often synthetically produced due to the extreme high demand for menthol in a variety of products.
 Menthol is a waxy, crystalline substance that is somewhat clear or white.
 Interestingly, it is actually solid at room temperature and melts just a few degrees above room temperature.